BareMetal Logic Documentation

 1b Wire Types Two wire types exist: (1) Shielded wires (red/orange color scheme) do not interact between layers and require explicit vias; (2) Unshielded wires (pink color scheme) allow 3D charge transfer between vertically aligned pixels on adjacent layers.

 1c Power Levels Seven discrete charge levels (0-6) are represented by pixel brightness.
 Each wire type has its own color palette: Shielded uses dark red (charge 0) through yellow-orange (charge 6); Unshielded uses dark pink through light pink.
-Palette indices 0 = transparent, 1-7 = charges 0-6.

 2 Wire Crossings Plus (+) configuration creates wire crossings.
 Four wires meeting at a pixel (top, bottom, left, right) with no diagonal connections form independent vertical and horizontal charge paths.
-Detected during the "second pass" grouping phase.

 3c Transistor Formula Output charge calculation: output = input - 1 - gateCharge.
 When gate charge is 0, output is 1 less than input.
 Higher gate charge further reduces output, effectively blocking the signal when gate charge is high enough.